 The tables below are accompanied by notes indicating their logical relationships and basic explanations of important fields.
 More detailed guidance for those fields and specifications for encoding those data elements are given in Volume 3, as are the optionality and repeatability specifications for each segment.

 Note that the prescription summary shares much of its message structure with the intent (section 3.I).

-Table X.3.P.4-1: Prescription Summary Segments
+Table X.3.P.4-1: Exchange of Radiotherapy Summaries – Prescription Summary Segments